w3c/games-workshop/README.md

-# games-workshop
+# W3C Workshop on Web games

-Draft for a possible workshop on Web games mid-2019
+Site for a possible W3C Workshp on Web Games